Introduction

 pair.

-Similarly, the right hand side advances whenever it is less than the left
+Similarly, the right hand side advances whenever it's less than the left hand

 resulting matches can be returned.